ibm-cloud-docs/containers/cs_istio.md

 Istio on {{site.data.keyword.containerlong}} provides a seamless installation of Istio, automatic updates and lifecycle management of Istio control plane components, and integration with platform logging and monitoring tools.
 {: shortdesc}

 With one click, you can get all Istio core components, additional tracing, monitoring, and visualization, and the BookInfo sample app up and running.
-Istio on {{site.data.keyword.containerlong_notm}} is offered as a managed add-on, so {{site.data.keyword.Bluemix_notm}} automatically keeps all your Istio components up-to-date.
+Istio on {{site.data.keyword.containerlong_notm}} is offered as a managed add-on, so {{site.data.keyword.cloud_notm}} automatically keeps all your Istio components up-to-date.

 ## Understanding Istio on {{site.data.keyword.containerlong_notm}}
 {: #istio_ov}